The Bay Leaf Plant - How To Grow A Bay Leaf Tree As A Culinary Herb

 The Bay laurel is hardy to -10 C/14 F for short periods so they might not be suitable for areas with very harsh winters.
 Sun or part shade is ideal for a Bay Leaf plant.

-Bay trees can successfully be grown in containers for years and years.
+Bay Leaf plants can successfully be grown in containers for years and years.
 Mature plants of course need a large container which can be a problem if you have to shift the containers into a sheltered place for the winter.

 They can be shaped easily into either pyramids or ball shapes.
 Trim them in late summer and of course use the clippings for drying.